South Fremantle Solar Farm

 Additional FAQs Added

-Share on Facebook Share on Twitter Share on Linkedin Email this linkThe City of Fremantle and Epuron have recently received further questions about site management for the proposed South Fremantle solar farm.
+Share Additional FAQs Added on Facebook Share Additional FAQs Added on Twitter Share Additional FAQs Added on Linkedin Email Additional FAQs Added linkThe City of Fremantle and Epuron have recently received further questions about site management for the proposed South Fremantle solar farm.

 The new questions and answers have been added to the Frequently Asked Questions (FAQs) section as Section 12 - Additional questions received July-August 2019.
 Question 12.9 refers to a 2016 Offsite Landfill Gas and Vapour Investigation conducted by GHD.
 This report is also now available in the document library.
 Please note before downloading that the report has been compressed but is still over 50MB.